-With a connection to Citybreak, Sirvoy will automatically keep your availability updated and retrieve your bookings from Citybreak.
-This connection requires Sirvoy Pro, and that you already have an agreement with a travel organizer (such as STF) who is using Citybreak.
+With the connection to Citybreak, Sirvoy will automatically keep your availability updated and retrieve your bookings from Citybreak.
+This connection requires Sirvoy Pro and that you already have an agreement with a travel organizer (such as STF) who is using Citybreak.
 You will also need a Citybreak Easy Access account.
 If you don’t yet have such an account, your travel organizer can help you with that.

 Follow these steps to activate the connection:

-- Contact us at email@example.com regarding your wish to connect to Citybreak together with your Citybreak name or ID.
+- Contact us at email@example.com regarding your wish to connect to Citybreak together with your Citybreak name and one of your Citybreak usernames.
 We will contact Citybreak and enable a connection.
 There might be settings you need to adjust on Citybreak in order for the connection to be established.
 See “IMPORTANT” below.

-- Please verify that all room types have the correct restrictions set as expected, since the rooms will become bookable immediately after the connection is activated, it is important to create any availability restrictions now, before you proceed to the next step.
+- Since the room types will be bookable immediately after the connection is activated, it is important to create any availability restrictions now, before you proceed to the next step.
 The only restriction compatible with Citybreak under “Restrictions for check-in, check-out and/or stays” is the one called “Stays not allowed”.
-The restriction “Bookable days” is not compatible with Citybreak.)
+The restriction “Bookable days” is not compatible with Citybreak.